Best Running Shoelaces Compared

 Yes, quite a bit actually!
 If your laces are too loose, bunch up, or come untied, your shoe will not fit securely and this can affect your running stride.

 There is actually research that proves that the way you tie your shoes may actually lead to injuries.
 A study conducted by the University of Duisburg in Germany found that shoes that are tied securely, rather than loosely, reduced pronation and impact loading rates.
 They also found that lacing through the seventh, offset eyelet of a running shoe, as well as skipping the sixth eyelet and using the seventh instead, greatly reduced pressure on the top of the foot.
 This helps to reduce the occurrences of stress fractures in this area.

 Q: What are some different ways I can tie my shoelaces?

 There are a variety of ways that you can tie traditional shoelaces.
 Below are three of the most highly recommended ways to tie your shoes and the specific ailments they address.

 If the top of your shoe feels too tight, try…

 Straight Bar Lacing

 This type of lacing eliminates pressure on the top of your foot by because it eliminates the laces crossing over the middle of the metatarsals.

-- Begin straight across on the outside of the shoe and go in through the bottom eyelets.
+- Begin by placing the laces straight across and from the outside through the bottom eyelets.

-- The left end runs straight up on the inside and take it out through the eyelet directly above it; then run it straight across on the outside.
+- Take the left end on the inside and take it out through the eyelet directly above it; then run it straight across on the outside.